Well, the windows & frames have for the time being, Won!

 While I am working on the stays, I might as well make the stay pin rail.

-Using three pieces of sheet plastic, I made these so I can put them around the stay cable.
+Using three pieces of sheet plastic, I made these so I can put them

 Once glued together, I can fill the gaps.